01-edu/public/subjects/bomberman-dom/README.md

   - Proper use of [**`requestAnimationFrame`**](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
   - Measuring performance to know if your code is fast

-You must not use canvas, neither [Web-GL](https://get.webgl.org/) or other framework.
+You must not use canvas, neither [Web-GL](https://get.webgl.org/) nor another framework.
 For this project you will use the framework you did on the [mini-framework](../mini-framework/) project.

-You will have to make also a chat that enables the different players to talk to each other.
+You will also have to make a chat that enables the different players to talk to each other.
 You will have to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-This chat **chat can be considered as a "Hello World" of the multiplayer feature** for the **bomberman-dom**.
+This chat **can be considered as a "Hello World" of the multiplayer feature** for the **bomberman-dom**.

 #### Game Mechanics